 Wavemaker vs. Powerhead: What is the difference?

-Indeed, they operate as an electrical timing unit that regulate several power heads, switch them on and off at fixed periods.
-There are other wave makers that enable you to replicate daylight and night time currents, and also the length of period each power head runs in order to mimic distinct wave movements in your fish tank.
+Indeed, they operate as an electrical timing unit that regulates several power heads and switches them on and off at fixed periods.
+There are other wave makers that enable you to replicate daylight and nighttime currents and also the length of the period each power head runs in order to mimic distinct wave movements in your fish tank.

 What wave maker size do I need for aquarium?

 When it comes to the size of the wave maker to get for your aquarium, always refer to the manufacturer of the device.
 The manufacturer generally indicates the wave maker size for small or large tanks.